richelbilderbeek/awk_course/docs/morning_session/what_is_awk.md

 !!!- info "Learning objectives"

-    * .
+    - to understand what AWK is
+    - to understand the difference between AWK and Awk and `awk`
+    - to learn when to use AWK

 ???- question "For teachers"

     Teaching goals are:

-    - The learners get an idea when to use AWK
+    - The learners get an idea what AWK is
       - The learners connect AWK with something they know
       - The learners know the difference between the words AWK, Awk and `awk`
+    - The learners get an idea when to use AWK

     Other goals are: